 Depreciation on movable and fixed assets is calculated on the straight-line method over the asset’s estimated anticipated useful life.
 Every asset has a different depreciation period, stipulated in a depreciation table (AfA-Tabelle) by the the Federal Ministry of Finance.
 Low value assets –below EUR 800 net value - can be depreciated in full immediately.

-Accelerated Depreciation - Temporary Introduced
+Accelerated Depreciation - Temporary Policy

 For moveable assets acquired or made between 2020 and 2022, a temporary accelerated depreciation method according to the declining balance method has been introduced.
 The applicable depreciation factor is up to 2.5 compared to the currently applicable depreciation rates - capped at a 25 percentage annually.
 This means that companies will enjoy a higher rate of depreciation in the first years of use of the assets, thereby leading to higher deductible expenses.